bxparks/rpn83p/TVM.md

 As before, `p = 0 (end) or 1 (begin)`.
 Since all the `PMT` terms are identical, there are only 3 possibilities for the number of sign changes: 0, 1, or 2.
-According to the rule of signs, these are number of possible solutions:
+According to the rule of signs, these are the number of possible solutions:

 ```
 0: no solution